When to Seek Genetic Counseling

 Neural tube defects, such as spina bifida

-Chromosome abnormalities, such as Down syndrome
+Chromosome problems, such as Down syndrome

 Cleft lip or palate